mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 Because the idempotency is the same, the second call will not initiate a new payment, but rather return the *PaymentId* of the already initiated payment.

-All other endpoints in the PoS V10 API are naturally idempotent and does not require an explicit idempotency key to be set by the client.
+All other endpoints in the PoS V10 API are naturally idempotent and do not require explicit idempotency keys to be set by the client.

 The PoS V10 API stores idempotency keys for at least 24 hours.
 If a call is retried with the same idempotency